Seydabomb/JS-Frameworks-Assignment-Set-2/README.md

 Created a "Placepicker" app where you can select places you want to visit

 - The places are sorted with the ones closest to your location first
+- The places you selected are saved to local storage so when you revisit the site, your selected places are still there

 ## Section 12